thaum-io/language-of-leadership/_posts/2020-08-15-themes-of-leadership.md

 ---
 layout: post
-title: "Themes of Leadership of Australian Prime Ministers"
+title: "What are the Themes of Leadership in Australian Prime Ministers?
+How have they changed?"
-description: "Thematic analysis of the language used in speeches and interviews"
+description: "NLP Thematic analysis of the language used in speeches and interviews."
 date: 2020-08-15
 categories: prime-ministers
 by: 'Thaum'